Cuarteron Reef: Chinese construction projects

-Prior to 2016, Carteron reef had a supply platform and a reef fortress.
+Prior to 2016, Cuarteron reef had a supply platform and a reef fortress.
 In 2015 the Philippine government released what it claimed were photos of a six-story facility being built by the Chinese government on the reef.
 Also in 2015, China completed the construction of a 50 metre high lighthouse on the reef.
 By late 2015, China had expanded the reef's usable area to 23 ha, reportedly including in the process two helicopter pads, and possibly gun, radar and missile emplacements.
 As of 2016, China was reportedly building a high-power radar installation on the reef.

 In late 2016, photographs emerged which suggested that Cuarteron Reef has been armed with anti-aircraft weapons and a CIWS missile-defence system.